Frequently Asked Questions: Fractional CMO

 3. When should a company hire a fractional CMO instead of a full-time CMO?

-Answer: Companies in the $10-100M revenue range benefit most from fractional CMOs when they need strategic marketing leadership but aren't ready for full-time executive investment.
+Answer: Companies in the $20-150M revenue range benefit most from fractional CMOs when they need strategic marketing leadership but aren't ready for full-time executive investment.
 Key indicators include: marketing teams overwhelmed by specialist needs, unclear marketing ROI, poor lead quality, planned growth initiatives, or sales-marketing misalignment.
 It's ideal for companies requiring cross-functional commercial expertise without permanent commitment.

 4. What industries benefit most from fractional CMO services?

 Answer: Technology and manufacturing companies see exceptional results from fractional CMOs due to complex sales cycles and technical products requiring strategic market positioning.
-B2B companies with long buyer journeys, those expanding into new markets, or organizations struggling to translate technical excellence into market success particularly benefit from the commercial integration approach spanning marketing, product, sales, and customer service.
+B2B companies with long buyer journeys, those expanding into new markets, or organisations struggling to translate technical excellence into market success particularly benefit from the commercial integration approach spanning marketing, product, sales, and customer service.

 5. How long does a typical fractional CMO engagement last?